 Briefly describe the project activities planned for the next reporting period.

-In the coming months our Youth Adivisory board will begin to take community action.
+In the coming months our Youth Advisory board will continue to grow, currently we have several Young adults that meet weekly and participate in activities that they have suggested.

 We will continue to move forward with the concept of a Teen Center.

-We will be culturally competent.
+We will develop summer employment workshops/training for young adults to gain employment ready skills and get hands on experience working.